Looking to step out of your daily life and into some of New Zealand’s most untouched nature?

 To get the most out of your day in nature, retreat to a secluded stay after the sun sets.
 Or watch it go down from your hot tub at the cliff-top, off-grid Woodpecker’s Hut which offers all the simple luxuries you need.
 Nearby Punakaiki's Ocean Resort is a classic, with the waves so close you will hear them as you fall asleep at night.

 South of Punakaiki, Breaker’s Boutique Accommodation is a peaceful beachfront retreat with just four guest rooms, nestled between the Paparoa mountain range and the mighty Tasman Sea.
 Even further south, you’ll find the Franz Josef Rainforest Retreat.
 Laidback luxury is the theme here, you can enjoy spa-gazing from your private hot tub under the lush canopy after a day’s exploring.

 Wild landscapes, wild food.
-If you are feeling like getting out of your comfort zone in more ways than one, visit the annual Hokitika Wildfoods Festival (next up, 12 March 2022).
+If you are feeling like getting out of your comfort zone in more ways than one, visit the annual Hokitika Wildfoods Festival (next edition, March 2024).
 Just about anything goes (in the mouth) here – from barbequed huhu grubs to wasp larvae ice cream.

 Many entrepreneurial brewers and distillers have sprung up here in recent years.
 Try the stylish Reefton Distilling Co. for tastings and tales about their flagship Little Biddy gin, or visit down-to-earth Hopaholics in Greymouth, a sustainable craft brewery that uses pure rain water in their wide range of beers.